-1 The Galactic Centre: a unique laboratory
+5.1 The Galactic Centre: a unique laboratory

-The discovery, in the local Universe, of dark, massive objects lurking at the centres of nearly all bright galaxies is one of the key findings of modern-day astronomy, the most spectacular being the case of the dark object in our own Galaxy (Eisenhauer et al., 2005, Ghez et al., 2003, 2005, 2008, Gillessen et al., 2009, Schödel et al., 2003).
+The discovery, in the local Universe, of dark, massive objects lurking at the centres of nearly all bright galaxies is one of the key findings of modern-day astronomy, the most spectacular being the case of the dark object in our own Galaxy (Schödel et al., 2003, Ghez et al., 2003, 2005, 2008, Eisenhauer et al., 2005 and Gillessen et al.,

+2009).
 The nucleus of the Milky Way is one hundred times closer to Earth than the nearest large external galaxy Andromeda, and one hundred thousand times closer than the nearest QSO.
 Due to its proximity, it is the only nucleus in the Universe that can be studied and imaged in great detail.
-The central few parsecs of the Milky Way house gas cloud complexes in both neutral and hot phases, a dense luminous star cluster, and a faint radio source SgrA\ of extreme compactness (3 - 10 light minutes)across).
+The central few parsecs of the Milky Way house gas cloud complexes in both neutral and hot phases, a dense luminous star cluster, and a faint radio source SgrA of extreme compactness (3 - 10 light minutes across).
 Observations, using diffraction-limited imaging and spectroscopy in the near-infrared, have been able to probe the densest region of the star cluster and measure the stellar dynamics of more than two hundred stars within a few light days of the dynamic centre.
-The latter is coincident, to within 0.1 arcsec, with the compact radio source SgrA\.
-The stellar velocities increase toward SgrA\ with a Kepler law, implying the presence of a $(4\pm0.06\pm0.35)\times10^6$ M $\odot$ central dark mass (Gillessen et al., 2009).
+The latter is coincident, to within 0.1 arcsec, with the compact radio source SgrA.
+The stellar velocities increase toward SgrA with a Kepler law, implying the presence of a $(4 \pm 0.06 \pm 0.35) \times 10^6 M{\odot}$ central dark mass (Gillessen et al., 2009).
 This technique has also led to the discovery of nearly thirty young stars that orbit the innermost region: the so called S0 (or S) stars.
-These young stars are seen to move on Keplerian orbits, with S02 (or S2) the showcase star orbiting the putative black hole on a highly eccentric (0.88) orbit with a period of 15.9 years.
-The periapsis of this orbit requires a lower limit on the density of the dark point-like mass concentration of more than $10^{13} \, M\odot \, pc^{-3}$ (Maoz, 1998).
-Additionally, a lower limit of more than $10^{18} M{\odot} \text{ pc}^{-3}$ can be inferred from the compactness of the radio source (Genzel et al., 2010).
-These limits provide compelling evidence that the dark point-mass at SgrA\ is a black hole.
-A cluster of dark stars of this mass and density (e.g. composed of neutron stars, stellar black holes or sub-stellar entities such as brown dwarfs, planets and rocks) can not remain in stable equilibrium for longer than $10^7$ years (Genzel et al., 2000, 2006, Maoz, 1998), and the only remaining, albeit improbable, hypothesis is a concentration of heavy bosons (a boson star, (Colpi et al., 1986)) or of hyperlight black holes (Maoz, 1998, $M{\bullet} < 0.005 \,\mathrm{M{\odot}}$ ).
+These young stars are seen to move on Keplerian orbits, with S02 (or S2) the showcase star orbiting the putative black hole on a highly eccentric (0.88) orbit with a period of 15.9 yrs.
+The periapsis of this orbit requires a lower limit on the density of the dark point-like mass concentration of more than 10^{13} M ${\odot}$ pc-3 (Maoz, 1998).
+Additionally, a lower limit of more than $10^{18} \,\mathrm{M{\odot} \, pc^{-3}}$ can be inferred from the compactness of the radio source (Genzel et al., 2010).
+These limits provide compelling evidence that the dark point-mass at SgrA is a black hole.
+A cluster of dark stars of this mass and density (e.g. composed of neutron stars, stellar black holes or sub-stellar entities such as brown dwarfs, planets and rocks) can not remain in stable equilibrium for longer than 107 yrs (Maoz, 1998 and Genzel et al., 2000, 2006), and the only remaining, albeit improbable, hypothesis is a concentration of heavy bosons (a boson star, Colpi et al., 1986) or of hyperlight black holes ($M{\bullet} < 0.005 \,\mathrm{M}{\odot}$, Maoz, 1998).
 Overall, the measurements at the Galactic Centre are consistent with a system composed of a massive black hole and an extended close-to-isotropic star cluster, with the young S0 (or S) stars the only population showing a collective rotation pattern in their orbits (Genzel et al., 2010).

-2 Extreme Mass Ratio Inspirals in galactic nuclei
+5.2 Extreme Mass Ratio Inspirals in galactic nuclei